 Walkway Over the Hudson

 Dutchess County is the first Autism Supportive County in New York, and it is due to the efforts of a local initiative called to think differently.
 The county hosts several tourist sites and attractions where kids with autism can go and explore freely.
 The Walkway Over the Hudson is one such attraction.
-It is a beautiful place with an amazing view.
+It is a beautiful place with a fantastic view.
 The clear open skies will be a treat to your special child.
 Walking over the bridge itself can feel therapeutic.
 The site has employees with special training standing by at all times, just in case you need any help.

 Since this is an outdoor activity, take note of the weather in New York before leaving.
-The view from the bridge is perfect when the skies are clear and it is a bit sunny outside.
+The view from the bridge is perfect when the skies are clear, and it is a bit sunny outside.
 Avoid going there during the rainy season, especially if you have your children with you.

 Subway Sleuths – NYC Transit Museum

-Kids love trains, and apart from riding one, many of them like to play and pretend that they are the ones actually running the train.
+Kids love trains, and apart from riding one, many of them like to play and pretend that they are running the train.
 At the New York City Transit Museum, your kid can get the opportunity to explore life as a conductor.
 Children from ages 7-11 can join in on the fun.
 They get to play together inside the trains, learn how the transit works, and solve different transit mysteries.

 Aquarium of Niagara

-A visit to the Aquarium of Niagara is always interesting.
+A visit to the Aquarium of Niagara is always enjoyable.
 However, things get better on certain days when it hosts its sensory-friendly themed evenings.
 Here, kids with autism and their family members get to enjoy some special treats.
 These include art activities, getting a close view of the aquarium’s sea lion, and enjoying some delicious snacks later.

 Most tourist spots and recreational centers in the US these days can also cater to kids with autism.
 That being said, parents are usually concerned for their children, even when these places are accessible to them.
 Parents prefer locations that offer special facilities for kids with special needs, which is why these New York locations are ideal for your next family outing.
 And your kids will not have to feel left out either.
-They can enjoy the activities, the views and interact with others who are just as special as them.
+They can enjoy the activities the views and interact with others who are just as unique as them.